-Data centers are the backbone of modern businesses, storing and processing vast amounts of data.
-However, this functionality comes at a cost: servers and IT equipment generate significant heat.
-Effective data center cooling is essential to maintain operational efficiency, reduce operational costs, and minimize carbon emissions.
-In this guide, we explore data center refrigeration technologies, efficient cooling strategies, and the innovations shaping the future of data center energy efficiency.
+To avoid damage and downtime, effective data center cooling is essential.
+Meanwhile, efficient cooling also helps to maintain operational efficiency, reduce energy costs, and minimize carbon emissions.
+In this guide, we explore modern data center refrigeration technologies, how to manage common cooling challenges, and the innovations shaping the future of data center energy efficiency.

 What Is Data Center Cooling?